MrP01/BatteryModelling/README.md

 - Possible end goal: if I throw different usage profiles at the model can I make recommendations about how the battery should be used?
 For example, if I have a weekly use profile for a car, when should I charge it?
 What can I optimize over?
 - Can possibly break resistor up into cycle resistor and calendar resistor--one a function of time (long times) and other a function of "state of health"
 - Robert's recommendation: use model to get different fits for various states of charge (R0, R1, C1 at different states of charge).
 Want a function that takes in parameters and outputs error difference between model and experimental values of Voltage for a specific current profile.

+### Data Used
+- [Dataset used](https://data.mendeley.com/datasets/wykht8y7tg/1) - Z (this has discharge pulses in case we don't find anything else that's more suitable)